currawong-project/libcw/notes.md

 ### TODO:

+- All variables must have values after the custom instantiation phase.
+  If a variable is fed from a processor later in the connection chain via an 'out' statement it is necessary to give the variable a dummy value to allow it to pass the post instantiation check which verifies that all variables have a valid value.
+  This is particularly a problem for 'record' type variable which are connected via 'out' statements because there is no easy way to specify a dummy record value.
+  Consider add a 'defer_value_check' attribute which will defer value checking until the net is completely instantiated - or at least not bother with the post proc instantiation value check.
+  See cult_caw.cfg ex_07_rt for an example where the 'reset_ctl' was moved below the score followers to work around this problem.

+- It is possible for a caw program cfg. to have multiple programs with the same name.

 - When a cfg variable is given a list-of-lists as an 'args' value then special processing occurs see _var_channelize() this produces unexpected results when a list of lists is given to define a 'label-value list' 'Flow' object.
 Which is better to special case the current use of list-of-list  (whatever that is?)